 Dementia (when the brain is affected by specific diseases and conditions) really is everything people say it is.
 We have a few terminal illnesses that wreck havoc to both sufferer and their families, but for me Alzheimer’s is the worst.

-Two members of our family have suffered with this particular disease my relative sadly has since died, another my brother-in-law is on his way.
+Two members of our family have suffered from this particular disease my relative sadly has since died, another my brother-in-law is on his way.

 In a very small number of families, Alzheimer’s is hereditary so not only do families suffer the slow degradation of their loved one at the last spoken word they’re also worried could their family be in that small number, if so who will it take next (what a ticking time bomb to live with).